redeyes2015/redeyes2015.github.io/cv-eng.md

 - Join the team to develop the first developed-in-house network video recorder (NVR) of VIVOTEK
 - Maintain some daemons on embedded system
-- Shorten the firmware building time (/* TODO  50%? */) by revising Makefiles
-    and raising the level of concurrency
+- Reduced the firmware building time 30% by revising Makefiles and raising the level of concurrency
 - Maintain single-page-application style web interface of NVR
   *  Mentor one engineer to join in web development